 The audio will be split and you will see the vocal appear in a sample lane.

-Select the Acapelle sample
+Select the Acapella sample

 Click on the V on your keyboard to add a Volume automation